The Manson Family Charitable Trust

 Overview

-The Manson Family Charitable Trust was established in 2016 by Jonathan Laurence Manson, a Manchester-based businessman and philanthropist with a background in insurance and financial services (notably through his involvement with Jelf Group plc).
-The trust was founded with an initial donation of approximately £1.9 million in 2017 from the sale of shares.
+The Manson Family Charitable Trust was established in 2016 (governed by a trust deed dated 1 September 2015) by Jonathan Laurence Manson, a Manchester-based businessman and philanthropist.
+Manson founded Manson Insurance Brokers in 1971 and built it into Manson Insurance Group, which was sold to Jelf Group plc in 2008 for approximately £16 million.
+The trust was founded with an initial donation of £1,938,262 in 2017 from the sale of 901,517 shares in Jelf Group plc.
 The trust operates with minimal overhead costs, dedicating resources exclusively to grant-making with only essential accounting, investment management, and legal expenses.
 Trustee decisions are made at their absolute discretion, reflecting the founder's desire to help people in need more directly and efficiently than through traditional philanthropic channels.

 Funding Priorities